-Existing development in the area is classified as Commercial and Neighborhood 1.
-Commercial development is characterized by car-oriented destinations for retail, typically within low-rise buildings.
-Neighborhood 1 development is characterized by a mix of low-density housing, within small-scale structures.
-The area is recommended to evolve into Neighborhood Center, which is characterized by a mix of neighborhoodserving uses (retail, dining, office, services) within low-rise buildings in a pedestrianoriented environment that is easily accessible to surrounding neighborhoods.
-This Place Type change will add a greater mix of uses and density to the recommended area.
-To support the change, future development will provide additional mobility, open space, and placemaking elements.
+Existing development in the area is classified as Commercial, which is characterized by car-oriented destinations for retail, dining, and service uses, typically within low-rise buildings located along major streets or near interstates.
+The area is recommended to evolve into Neighborhood Center, which is characterized by a mix of neighborhood-serving uses (retail, dining, office, services) within low-rise buildings in a pedestrian-oriented environment that is easily accessible to surrounding neighborhoods.
+This Place Type change wi add a greater mix of uses and density to the recommended area.
+To support the change future development will provide additional